-Let’s check out the various Sections of the developer tab in excel.
+Let’s check out the various Sections of the developer tab in Excel.

-Excel supports basic programming to create powerful scripts and actions in Excel with Visual Basic and Excel Macro options where you can create, record, and edit macros which can automate your repetitive or manual tasks in Office applications.
+Excel supports basic programming to create powerful scripts and actions in Excel with Visual Basic and Excel Macro options where you can make, record, and edit macros which can automate your repetitive or manual tasks in Office applications.

-Add-ins in excel are added to get additional or extra features, functionalities, and commands in your workbooks.
+Add-ins in Excel are added to get additional or extra features, functionalities, and commands in your workbooks.

-There are various types of add-ins, i.e. Visual Basic for Applications (VBA) add-ins, Component Object Model (COM) add-ins, and DLL add-ins.
+There are various types of add-ins, i.e., Visual Basic for Applications (VBA) add-ins, Component Object Model (COM) add-ins, and DLL add-ins.